equinor/webviz-ert/README.md

 ert ensemble_smoother --target-ensemble smoother_%d poly.ert

 # After simulation has finished, start webviz-ert from the same location with
-ert vis

-# Alternatively, you might have to supply the config file if you're using the
-# classic ert storage solution:
 ert vis poly.ert
 ```